anuj8918/task-manager/readme.md

-# 📝 Task Manager - MERN/Next.js App
+# 📝 Task Manager - MERN App

-A full-stack Task Management Web App built with **Next.js 14, Express, MongoDB, and TailwindCSS**.
+A full-stack Task Management Web App built with **React, Express, MongoDB, and TailwindCSS**.
 Users can register, log in, and manage their personal tasks with authentication and authorization.

 🔗 **Deployed App:** [Task Manager Live](https://task-manager-delta-puce.vercel.app/)